oneillka/cl-adv/README.md

 # Notes from our Adv CL Tutorial Session:
 09/11/2019 - Fritz, David, Monique & Kat.
+09/12/2019 - Updated by Kat, Fritz & David.

 ## What needs to happen to this file:
-- Add Downloading and installing OpenVINO:  DONE
+- Add Downloading and installing OpenVINO:  **DONE**
-- Add other pertinent Intro level content - refer to previous tutorial:  DONE
+- Add other pertinent Intro level content - refer to previous tutorial:  **DONE**
 - Find a spot for making an update and changing a parameter
 - Find non-blurry ArgMax image
 - Possible other customizable aspect for the reader?
+- Verified for all 2019 versions of OV?  **No, only R2 on Ubuntu 16.04.
+Other testing required for further verification.**
+- If R4 is going to be officially supported with Ubuntu 18.04, we'll need to verify independently?

 Also, David will add the nearly completed sections from David's notes:
 - edit the "front" template files